Sales Commission Structure: A No-Nonsense Guide

 | Exceptions | Returns, cancellations, split credit, disputed accounts |

-| Clawbacks | When the company can reverse payout |
+| Clawbacks | When payout can be reversed |

 | Payout timing | When commission is calculated and paid |